valnub/Framework7-Typescript-Template/README.md

 ## A template for Framework7 based on TypeScript, AngularJS, SASS and Grunt
 Made with <3 by www.timo-ernst.net

+## Important!
+Read this first
+This is a template for Framework7 apps built on TypeScript, SASS, Grunt and AngularJS.
+From my experience so far I discovered that TypeScript is really complicated and not much fun to use with F7 and Angular.
+Also, some people seem to struggle with the grunt compile process.
+So, I created a new, easier template without any fancy stuff, just plain HTML, CSS and JavaScript which I can recommend to get started for beginners: https://github.com/valnub/Framework7-Pure-Angular-Template

+The brave ones who want to dive into the funky TypeScript fun, read on:

 ## How to build

 1) No complicated bower or yeoman stuff.
 Just get from Github.